AtharvNikam62/Portfolio_Website/README.md

 ⭐ The Home section is the landing page that displays my name, a brief introduction and a navigation bar that links to the other sections.

-⭐The About section is where I provide more information about myself, such as my education, hobbies and interests.
+⭐The About section is where I provide more information about myself.
 I also list the technologies and tools that I am proficient in using.

 ⭐The Portfolio section is where I showcase some of the web projects that I have created or contributed to.